‘Game Of Thrones’ Season 7 Spoilers: This Major Character’s Return Proves That Dead Doesn’t Always Mean Dead

 No character is safe on Game of Thrones.
 Season 6, however, proved that some characters can come back from even the most gruesome of deaths.
 With Season 7 currently in production, spoilers indicate Walder Frey (David Bradley) is the latest character to return from dead.

-Huffington Post is reporting that Frey will be back in action when Game of Thrones returns to HBO later this year.
+The Huffington Post is reporting that Frey will be back in action when Game of Thrones returns to HBO later this year.
 As fans will recall, Arya Stark (Maisie Williams) killed Frey at the end of Season 6 after returning home to Westeros.
 There’s little question that Frey, known for orchestrating the infamous Red Wedding, died last year, yet Bradley is credited for being a part of Season 7.

 There are several ways Frey could make his way back into the Game of Thrones universe.
 The show could bring him back from dead ala Jon Snow (Kit Harington), or Arya might have something to do with his resurrection.